hsan8/KFHChallenge1/README.md

         GENERAL section ==> Name: ('KFH SERVER')
         CONNECTION section ==> Host name/address:('dbserver') , Port:(5432), Username:('kfhusername'), Password:('kfhpassword')
      * click (save) buuton
-     Note: any issue or you need any clarification just call or email me and I will be happy to answer
+    Note: If you face any issues or need any clarification, feel free to call or email me, and I will be happy to help.

 Once you connect to pgadmin just restart the containers  using ```sudo docker-compose down``` then ```sudo docker-compose up```

+# versions
+- nodejs: latest
+- postgres: 12
+- apache 2

 # Encryption part